Linus4/eldritchinstinct/eldritch-instinct-srd.md

 ### Hardened

 Every three Hardened notches, you lose one of your bonds.
 At a reasonable point in time, narrate a small vignette describing your loss.

-### Insight Save

-When you experience something mind-shatteringly dreadful, roll 1d12.
-If it hits an empty Insight notch or a Hardened notch, you keep it together.
-If it hits a filled in notch or a Broken notch, you freak out.

 ### Getting Better